History of rail transportation in the United States: Civil War and Reconstruction (1861–1877)

-During the Reconstruction era, Northern money financed the rebuilding and dramatic expansion of railroads throughout the South; they were modernized in terms of track gauge, equipment and standards of service.
-The Southern network expanded from 11,000 miles (17,700 km) in 1870 to 29,000 miles (46,700 km) in 1890.
+During the Reconstruction era, Northern money financed the rebuilding and dramatic expansion of railroads throughout the South; they were modernized in terms of track gauge, equipment, and standards of service.
+The southern network expanded from 11,000 miles (17,700 km) in 1870 to 29,000 miles (46,700 km) in 1890.
 The lines were owned and directed overwhelmingly by Northerners.
 Railroads helped create a mechanically skilled group of craftsmen and broke the isolation of much of the region.
 Passengers were few, however, and apart from hauling the cotton crop when it was harvested, there was little freight traffic.

-The Panic of 1873 was a major global economic depression which ended rapid rail expansion in the United States.
+The Panic of 1873 ended rapid rail expansion in the United States.
 Many lines went bankrupt or were barely able to pay the interest on their bonds, and workers were laid off on a mass scale, with those still employed subject to large cuts in wages.
 This worsening situation for railroad workers led to strikes against many railroads, culminating in the Great Railroad Strike of 1877, involving over 100,000 people in multiple cities.

-The Great Strike began on July 14 in Martinsburg, West Virginia, in response to the cutting of wages for the second time in a year by the B&O Railroad.
-The strike, and related violence, spread to Cumberland, Maryland, Baltimore, Pittsburgh, Buffalo, Philadelphia, Chicago and the Midwest.
-The strike lasted for 45 days, and ended only with the intervention of local and state militias, and federal troops.
+The strike began on July 14 in Martinsburg, West Virginia, in response to the cutting of wages for the second time in a year by the B&O Railroad.
+The strike and related violence spread through the country, lasted for 45 days, and ended with the intervention of local and state militias as well as federal troops.
 Labor unrest continued into the 1880s, such as the Great Southwest Railroad Strike of 1886, which involved over 200,000 workers.